lionelroy/tdd-react-jest-enzyme/README.md

 <h2>Theory</h2>

-<p>TDD(Test-Driven-Dvelopment) is a process of creating software which uses automated tests not only as a tool for proving the code correctness but it leads to developing applications in a clean and well-designed way.</p>
+<p>TDD(Test-Driven-Development) is a process of creating software which uses automated tests not only as a tool for proving the code correctness but it leads to developing applications in a clean and well-designed way.</p>

 <h3>Let's start with the TDD-cycle which consists of 3 stages:</h4>
 <ol>